Rubel Castle: Construction of the castle

 Though Rubel slept in one of the giant citrus refrigerators, the walls of thick cork were not sufficient sound insulation to allow him peace from his mother's parties.
-Beginning in 1968, Rubel began building a small get-away house in the empty 145,000-gallon concrete reservoir, using cement and discarded champagne bottles.
+Beginning in 1968, Rubel began building a small get-away house in the empty 548884.709 liter concrete reservoir, using cement and discarded champagne bottles.
 The walls of the reservoir provided privacy and a noise barrier while he built the bottle house.
 The project lasted 20 years, culminating in what is now called the Rubel Castle.

 Beginning in 1968, with the help of his friends and close family, the castle grew to be thousands of square feet with towers five stories high.
 Rubel and his associates built the structure without architectural plans, using salvaged river rock, cement, steel, aluminum, telephone poles and wine bottles.
 Old motorcycles, tires, sand-filled rubber gloves, a camera, a golf club and a toaster are some of the items that protrude from the castle walls.

 A restored 1911 Seth Thomas clock works runs the brass bells and clock that crown one of the high towers, which is 74 ft high.
-In the middle of the property sit a 1940s-era Santa Fe caboose, as well as old trucks and tractors.
+In the middle of the property sits a 1940s-era Santa Fe caboose, as well as old trucks and tractors.
 There is also a cemetery with rejected marble tombstones, but it contains no graves.